The Inquiry has published an update on its work.

 - Core Participant figures

+The last quarterly drop-in session for BSRs, the local community and members of the public was held on Monday 24 April at Notting Hill Methodist Church.
 The Inquiry plans to hold several ad hoc drop-in sessions for BSRs and the local community to attend throughout the report writing stage.
-The details of these sessions will be published online nearer to the time.
+The details of these sessions will be published on the website nearer to the time.

 Core Participant figures